Common subexpression elimination over RTL. This optimization

 let n :=

-kill_loads_after_storebytes app before adst sz in
+kill_loads_after_storebytes before adst sz in

 set_res_unknown (